-Born and raised in the city of Tangier in Morocco in 1304, Ibn Battuta was raised from a Muslim family of legal scholars.
-At the age of 21 in 1325, he went for a pilgrimage in Mecca eager to learn and seek for adventure.
-He traveled along Northern Africa’s coast on the way to Egypt riding a donkey all by himself.
+Born and raised in the city of Tangier in Morocco in the year 1304, Ibn Battuta was born and raised from a Muslim family of legal scholars.
+At the young age of 21 in 1325, he decided to leave and went for a pilgrimage in holy site of Mecca eager to learn, explore and seek for adventure.
+He traveled far and wide along Northern Africa’s coast on the way to Egypt riding a donkey all by himself.

 When Ibn Battuta reached Tiemcen city, he heads out on a pilgrimage trail where he may have passed through valleys without seeing any towns for many days, just camel herders and Berber camps.
 Ultimately, he encountered a group of travelers who are also pilgrims.

-Just like Ibn Battuta, the pilgrims included in the caravan are all thrilled about their hajj, it was a big study tour of the World of Islam.
-For the former, it’s a chance to gain awareness of law and religion and to interact with other Muslim scholars.
+Just like Ibn Battuta, the pilgrims included in the caravan are all excited and thrilled about their hajj, it was a really big study tour of the World of Islam.
+For the former, it is a chance to gain awareness of law and religion and to interact with other Muslim scholars.
 In Dar al-Islam, he may also have considered looking for work as an Islamic judge after getting education certificates from great scholars of that time.